List of Farm to Market Roads in Texas (1300–1399): FM 1337

 The southern terminus of FM 1337 is at an intersection with SH 114, northwest of Whiteface.
 The northern terminus is at an intersection with FM 1780 east of Morton.

 The current FM 1337 was designated on September 26, 1979, along the current route.

 FM 1337 (1949)

-The original FM 1337 was designated on July 14, 1949, from FM 482 north and southwest 5.4 mi to Bracken.
+A previous route numbered FM 1337 was designated on July 14, 1949, from FM 482 north and southwest 5.4 mi to Bracken.
 FM 1337 was cancelled on September 5, 1973, and became a portion of FM 2252; the portion of FM 1337 in Bracken became a spur of FM 2252.

 FM 1338

 Farm to Market Road 1338 (FM 1338) is located in Kerr County.

 FM 1338 begins at an intersection with SH 27 in western Kerrville.
 The highway travels in a northwestern direction through residential areas, leaving the Kerrville city limits near Doris Drive.
 After leaving Kerrville, FM 1338 travels through an area that features a mix of subdivisions and farm land, with the route becoming more rural near I-10.
 State maintenance for FM 1338 ends near the ranch Mustangs Forever, with the roadway continuing as Goat Creek Road.
 The section of highway in Kerrville is known locally as Goat Creek Road.

 The current FM 1338 was designated on May 23, 1951, along the current route.